cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 Community](#cloudevents-sdk-community), the maintainers cannot abstain from triaging issues and PRs for more than 2 months, or releasing security patches for more than 1 month.
-Otherwise, their project will be marked as `not actively maintained`, which can lead to them to lose the management of the SDK repository.
+Otherwise, their project will be marked as `not actively maintained`, which can lead to them losing the management of the SDK repository.

 #### Incident Response